 - Hiking Trails – There are many different hiking trails throughout ranging from easy (0.3 mi/0.5km) & strenuous (12 mi/18km).
 Make sure you always bring water with you (we forgot and some lovely man gave us a bottle)!
 See below for the map/trails.

 - Boat Trips – Boat trips leave from the bottom of Cleetwood Cove Trail and cost $42 USD for the standard tour (2 hours) or $57 for the Wizard Island Tour (5 hours, hopping off onto the island) or $32 USD for the Wizard Shuttle (4 hours) which takes you to the island directly to explore and then back to the dock.
 There is no tour of the rest of the lake.
 It was freezing when we were there so we opted out of this but I can imagine in the summer months, it would be a beautiful way to get a different perspective.
 They stop running tours mid-September.
+For a full guide on how to visit Wizard Island, check out this extensive post with everything you need to know!

 - Looking for wildlife – Keep those eyes peeled for deer, squirrels, birds and elk.
 They do appear at times, especially squirrels.